Brandi Rhodes: World Wrestling Entertainment/WWE (2011)

 While working as a model after completing her master's degree, Reed was invited to a WWE tryout in 2011.
 She signed a developmental contract with WWE in March 2011 and was assigned to Florida Championship Wrestling (FCW).
 The following month, she debuted under the ring name Brandi, accompanying Lucky Cannon at an FCW house show.
 On May 12, she began working as a ring announcer on weekly episodes of Superstars.
 On July 11, Reed also began announcing duties on NXT, under the ring name Eden Stiles.
 She filled in as the ring announcer for SmackDown on the July 15 and November 11 episodes.
 Her only match took place on July 16 at FCW Summer SlamaRama, where she was involved in a battle royal, which was won by Sonia.
 In December, at her request, Reed was released from her WWE contract.

 Return to WWE (2013–2016)

-In November 2013, Rhodes announced on Twitter that she would be returning to WWE.
+In November 2013, Reed announced on Twitter that she would be returning to WWE.
 Her ring name was shortened to Eden and resumed her role as a ring announcer, first appearing on NXT.
 In February 2014, Eden began a video blog, which ran until January 2015 and was published on the WWE website.
 In October 2014, Eden became the regular ring announcer and backstage interviewer for SmackDown and Main Event.
-In late-March 2015, Eden made her pay-per-view ring announcing debut at WrestleMania 31, as well as becoming the backup ring announcer for Raw, while Lilian Garcia was recovering from surgery.
+In late 2014, Eden made her pay-per-view ring announcing debut at Hell in a Cell (2014), as well as becoming the backup ring announcer for Raw, while Lilian Garcia was recovering from surgery.
 On May 24, 2016, Rhodes was granted her release from WWE, just days after her husband Cody Rhodes also requested his release.